 (typically towards the end of the program).

-In addition to the Graduate Studies requirements,
+In addition to the Graduate Studies requirements, the department requires:

 - A professional resumé

 - Three professional references

 - 400-500 word essay explaining what you expect to gain by completing program